UMR-CNRM/EPyGrAM/epygram/doc_sphinx/source/tutorial/resources.rst

         shape: elliptic
     space: bi-fourier

-and also a validity (embedded in a list of 1 element):
+and also a validity (embedded in a list of 1 element, because time can be a dimension of fields):

 >>> print r.validity[0]
 FieldValidity containing: